bparanj/crystal/computer/terms/external-data-bus.md

 3. **Speed**: The speed of the data bus, often measured in megahertz (MHz) or gigahertz (GHz), affects how quickly data can be transferred.
 Higher speeds result in faster data transfer rates.

-4. **Components**: The EDB connects the CPU to various external components, including:
+4. **Components**: The EDB connects the CPU to various external components, :
    - **Memory (RAM)**: For temporary data storage and quick access.
    - **Storage Devices**: Such as hard drives, SSDs, and NVMe drives for long-term data storage.
    - **Input/Output Devices**: Including keyboards, mice, printers, and network interfaces.